On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 Many applications, see, e.g., \textup{\cite{MBS21,TTP21}}, involve the minimization of a function $f\colon\rr^n\to\rr$ subject to a compact and convex constraint $C\subset\rr^n$.
 That is, one has to solve problems of the form

 We address \eqref{e:p} for the case when $f$ is an {\em abs-smooth} function (see Definition~\ref{def:abssmooth}).
 In a nutshell, the class of abs-smooth functions captures all nonsmooth functions whose nondifferentiability arise as a result of the absolute value function.
 Hence, this class also includes smooth functions, $\max$, $\min$, and compositions/linear combinations thereof.
-Since functions remain in this class when used recursively \cite{Gr13}, one can readily show that many important objective functions from machine learning, e.g., the squared $\ell^2$-loss of a neural network possessing the ReLU or hinge loss activation, reside in this class.

-It was shown in \textup{\cite{Gr13}} that, for abs-smooth functions, one can generate local piecewise linear models with approximation properties similar in quality to a Taylor expansion up to second order; furthermore, all required information to define these approximants are derivatives in the classical sense and can be computed easily by an extended version of algorithmic differentiation (AD) \textup{\cite{GW08}}.
-By considering this subclass of nonsmooth nonconvex objectives, efficient optimization algorithms with guarantees such as first-order stationarity have been pioneered in the last decade \cite{FWG18,Gr13,GW18,GW20,GW16,WaGr19}.
+Since functions remain in this class when used recursively \cite{Gr13}, one can readily show that many important nonsmooth objective functions reside in this class like piecewise linear models \cite{KuLiSt22}, $\ell_1$-regulariation as for LASSO problems and phase retrival problems \cite{DaDrPa20}.
+It was shown in \textup{\cite{Gr13}} that, for abs-smooth functions, one can generate local piecewise linear models with approximation properties up to second order similar in quality to a Taylor expansion; furthermore, all required information to define these approximants are derivatives in the classical sense and can be computed easily by an extended version of algorithmic differentiation (AD) \textup{\cite{GW08}}.
+By considering this subclass of nonsmooth nonconvex objectives, efficient optimization algorithms with guarantees such as first-order stationarity have been pioneered in the last decade, see, e.g., \cite{FWG18,Gr13,GW18}.
 However, it appears to be an open question as to whether or not one can enforce closed convex constraints in an abs-smooth optimization routine.
 In fact, even if one restricts to the subclass of {\em piecewise linear} objective functions, it is currently only possible to enforce piecewise linear constraints \cite{KrWaGr21}.

 To address this gap, we will draw upon the theory of Frank-Wolfe (or {\em conditional gradient}) algorithms.
 In contrast to more computationally-intensive methods which enforce the constraint $C$ by evaluating proximity operators or projections, the Frank-Wolfe algorithm, see, e.g., \textup{\cite{CGFWSurvey2022,FW56,CG66}}, only needs to solve a linear optimization subproblem over $C$.
 In traditional settings, the objective function $f$ is assumed to be smooth, i.e., Lipschitz-continuously differentiable, and the {\em Linear Minimization Oracle} (LMO) computes for the gradient $c\equiv\nabla f(\bx)\in\rr^n$ at a current iterate $\bx\in \R^n$, a point in $\argmin_{v\in C}\langle c\,,\, v\rangle$.
 The Frank-Wolfe algorithm and its variants have gained popularity because this linear minimization often requires fewer numerical computations when compared to projection-based methods.
 For instance, computing a projection onto the spectrahedron $C=\{x\in\mathbb{S}^n_+\,|\,\text{Tr}(x)=1\}$ requires a full eigendecomposition; on the other hand, linear minimization over $C$ only requires computing one dominant eigenpair \textup{\cite{Ga16}}.